jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/Classes.015.png" width="200" />

-The 'untyped' object reference at the top-left might point to an object of any class.
-It points to an object at the bottom, which has a class, that the 'untyped' object reference did not specifically points out.
+The 'untyped' object reference at the top-left can point to an object of any class.
+It points to an object at the bottom, which has a class, that the 'untyped' object reference did not specifically point out.

 An interpretation might be that an 'untyped' object reference could take on the class of an object it may point to.
 So indirectly it might have a class.